Skip to content

 Windows 10 Pro configuration: The Windows 10 Pro default configuration can be adjusted to meet your needs.

-These are located in the config_win10_endpoints dictionary:
+These are located in the config_win10_endpoints dictionary in sentinel.py:

 hostname_base: The base Windows 10 hostname (Default: win10)